hyunwoongko/beyond-lm/README.md

 The responder model generates the final output using the discussion.

 ### Limitations
 1. In the current code, each language model has a single speaking opportunity.
-I plan to improve it that they can speak multiple turns to actually discuss.
+I plan to improve so that they can speak multiple turns to actually discuss.
 2. Sometimes, SocialLM's scenario is exposed to users.
 I have to solve this.

 ### How to use